So, you passed the exam and just got your real estate license… Now, what can you do with it?

 Even with the amount of work you have invested into your career up to this point, you know that this is only the beginning.
 You have an entire future ahead of you with many exciting possibilities.
 One of the best parts of working in the real estate industry is the incredible opportunities available to you.
 But with so many possible career paths, where do you start?

 Before your get your first job in real estate, it is important to consider your options.
 There are many opportunities available to those who earn their real estate license.
 Even though being a real estate agent may seem the obvious first step, there are many options to consider.

-Become a Real Estate Agent (Buyers Agent or Sellers Agent)
+1. Real Estate Agent (Buyers Agent or Sellers Agent)

 This seems like the most popular first job in real estate.
 A real estate agent aids in the sale of a property.
 The main purpose of this job is to represent the seller or buyer of a property.
 This position involves a fair amount of networking, interacting with others, and paperwork.
 Real estate agents usually earn a commission, or percentage, of the amount their property was sold/purchased for.
 In most states, a real estate agent must work under a brokerage.
 Learn more about the difference between agents and brokers here.